KickedDroid/kickeddroid.github.io/index.md

 ---

-Welcom to my Blog, I am obsessed with Security, Distributed Systems and much much more.
+Welcome to my place on the internet!
+I am obsessed with Security, Distributed Systems and much much more.